 Tina is a Level II EMDR-trained therapist.
 Tina is a Certified Experiential Therapist, Level I based on her experience working with trauma and addiction using experiential techniques.
-Tina has interned with Onsite Workshops.
-She also trained at the Experiential Institute and Psychodrama Institute.
+Tina has interned at Onsite workshops and completed post-graduate trainings at the Experiential Institute and Psychodrama Institute.
 She has completed core trainings focused on alcohol and drug addiction treatment.
-Tina has worked with the Wounded Hearts Group, a group for women who have experienced childhood sexual abuse and sexual assault) at Refuge since 2015.
+Tina has worked with the Wounded Hearts Group (a group for women who have experienced childhood sexual abuse and sexual assault) at Refuge since 2015.

-Tina is passionate about walking with individuals, families and groups to bring healing from issues of relational trauma, sexual abuse, addiction, co-dependency, and grief/loss.
-She also works with clients and families seeking long-term recovery from issues of addiction.
+Tina is passionate about walking with individuals, families and groups to bring healing from issues of developmental and relational trauma, sexual abuse, addiction, co-dependency, and grief/loss.
 Tina believes in the inherent resiliency in each individual and that transformational growth can result from our most painful struggles.
-Her desire is to walk with clients as journey towards this freedom.
+Her desire is to walk with clients as they journey towards this freedom.

 Outside of The Refuge Center, Tina is a recovery advocate within the community.
 Tina earned her Master’s Degree in Clinical Mental Health Counseling from Trevecca Nazarene University.
-She is a member of the American Counseling Association, Tennessee Licensed Professional Counselors Association and the Nashville Area Association of Christian Counselor.
+She is a National Certified Counselor and member of the Tennessee Licensed Professional Counselors Association.